 I love to give extra special gifts during Ramadan, especially to any host who is kind enough to have my family over for an iftar.
-My approach to Ramadan gift giving is to find something thoughtful, perhaps with a moon and star or other Muslim cultural motif.
+My approach when it comes to Ramadan gift ideas is to find something thoughtful, perhaps with a moon and star or another Muslim cultural motif.
 If I’m gifting food, it has to be something above and beyond what’s already being served.

 This year I am also looking for destination-specific items for my travelholic friends who probably wouldn’t give themself such beautiful things and are itching to getaway.
-Here are 20+ Ramadan gift ideas for the special people in your life.
+Here are 20+ Ramadan gifts for the special people in your life.

 The Best Host and Hostess Gifts for Ramadan

 Just as I love to offer guests a lovely table spread, I love to give memorable tableware, especially as Ramadan hostess gifts.
 Here is a selection to please your hosts.

 Decorative Moon and Star Tray Set

 This tray set is more colorful and better suited for nonfood items too, such as little eid goodie bags – making it a great piece to have no matter the holiday.